Documentation · v0.3

 Theming

-Every visual aspect is driven by CSS custom properties (--scal-color-accent, --scal-radius, etc.).
-Override via the theme prop or plain CSS targeting the widget container.
+Every visual aspect is driven by CSS custom properties (--scal-color-accent, --scal-radius-panel, etc.).
+Override via the theme prop or define CSS variables on the host page.
+Host theme detection also recognizes common aliases such as --scl-accent.

 import { SirChatsALotProvider } from "sir-chats-a-lot";